-All information regarding share amounts of common stock and prices per share of common stock contained under the heading "Executive Compensation" assumes the consummation of the one-for-five reverse stock split to be effected following effectiveness of the registration statement of which this prospectus forms a part and prior to the closing of this offering.
+All information regarding share amounts of common stock and prices per share of common stock contained under the heading "Executive Compensation" reflects the one-for-five reverse stock split effected on February 7, 2013.

 Summary Compensation Table

 The following table summarizes compensation earned by or awarded or paid to our principal executive officer and our other two most highly compensated executive officers (our "named executive officers").
 Also included is compensation information for our Vice President, Accounting and Public Reporting (our Principal Accounting and Financial Officer).